psg-mit/smooth/README.md

 For example, the paper (section 3.1) shows the computation of the the derivative of (ReLU(x))^2.
 This can be reproduced by running `runDerivReluSquared`.
 It should compute immediately and return the interval [0,0].

+Computations of type `Real` return a single interval which corresponds to the interval refined to the precision specified with the `atPrec` function.
+On the other hand, computations of type `DReal ()` produce and infinite stream of finer and finer results.
+This stream may be truncated at any time with Ctrl+C.